Forricide/still-feel-alive/Chapter 5.md

 "..."

-"I'm sorry that you had to see that.
+"I'm sorry that... that had to happen.
 But, she was some kind of zombie thing.
+HAve you seen her before?
 Do you recognize her from your dreams?"

-"Elle," she speaks, the word playing across her tongue.
+The girl's name is Elle.
 It's a nice name.
 Very distantly, she wonders if she once knew someone with a name like that.
 Maybe not Elle, but something close?
+She speaks it out loud, sounds it out: "Elle."
+The word plays across her tongue, smooth.

 The woman spins on one foot, gun coming up without hesitation.
 "You - "